 Nursery News: Charles Cresson’s Winter Interest Seminar has been rescheduled to March 23, to register click here.
 The 2014 Snowdrop Catalogue, featuring snowdrops and other winter interest plants like cyclamen and hellebores, is posted here, and we are taking orders now for mail order and pick up at the nursery in March.
 We will be selling snowdrops and hellebores at Winterthur on March 8, details below and here.
 Customers with questions should email me at firstname.lastname@example.org.

 Nursery Happenings: We will be selling snowdrops and hellebores at Winterthur on March 8, details here.
 To register for Charles Cresson’s Winter Interest Plants Seminar click here.
-We are now taking orders, for mail order or pick up in late February or March, from the 2015 Snowdrop Catalogue, featuring snowdrops and other winter interest plants like cyclamen and hellebores.
+We are now taking orders, for mail order or pick up in March, from the 2014 Snowdrop Catalogue, featuring snowdrops and other winter interest plants like cyclamen and hellebores.
 To access the catalogue, please click here.
 Please visit my Etsy Shop to purchase beautiful photo note cards suitable for all occasions, including a new set of snowdrop cards, by clicking here.

 Carolyn’s Shade Gardens is a local retail nursery in Bryn Mawr, Pennsylvania, U.S., zone 7a.
 The only plants that we mail order are snowdrops and miniature hostas and only within the US.

 If you are within visiting distance and would like to receive catalogues and information about customer events, please send your full name and phone number to email@example.com.
 Subscribing to my blog does not sign you up to receive this information.